 Q. What if we are currently in Germany?
 Click here to show answer

 Answer: You should speak to your Unit and negotiate a date when you and your family can return to the UK to make your application for ILR (soldiers cannot currently apply for ILR whilst in Germany).
 This should be in plenty of time for you to put your application in prior to discharge.
-If your spouse/children do not have a valid visa, the unit will refund the cost of the visa required to get them back to the UK.
-They can then be included on your application for ILR.
+If your spouse/children only have limited leave visas they can travel back to the UK and then be included on your application for ILR.
 They do not need to wait until the visa expires.

 Q. Where can we find more information?
 Click here to show answer